-Individuals receive access to the Wilkes-Barre Boundary by gainful employment in the VA or upon being awarded a contract that requires access to the boundary systems.
-Upon employment, the Office of Information & Technology (OI&T) creates computer and network access accounts as determined by employment positions assigned.
+Individuals receive basic access to the Area Providence by gainful employment in the VA or upon being awarded a contract that requires access to VA data and systems.
+Upon employment, the Accounts Coordinator of the new employee will submit a YourIT request for a new user account.
+The Office of Information & Technology (OI&T) creates the basic network computer accounts as approved by the new employee's Supervisor based upon by the employment positions assigned.
 Users are not assigned to software packages or network connections that are not part of their assigned duties or within their assigned work area.
-The Wilkes-Barre Boundary requires access to the GSS be requested using the local access request system.
-VA staff must request access for anyone requiring new or modified access to the GSS.
+VA staff must request access for anyone requiring new or modified access to the VA data and systems within the Providence Area.
 Staff are not allowed to request additional or new access for themselves.

-Access is requested utilizing Electronic Permission Access Boundary (ePAS).
-Users submit access requests based on need to know and job duties.
-Supervisor, ISSO and OI&T approval must be obtained prior to access granted.
+Enhanced application access for VHA staff is requested utilizing the Electronic Permission Access System (ePAS).
+Service Account Coordinators submit access requests based on need to know and job duties.
+The Supervisor and OI&T approval must be obtained prior to access granted.
 These requests are submitted for VA employees, contractors and all outside agency requests and are processed through the appropriate approval processes.
 Once access is granted, individuals can log into the system(s) through dual authentication, i.e., a PIV card with a complex password combination.
 Once inside the system, individuals are authorized to access information on a need-to-know basis.